Prompt Injection Attacks: Examples, Techniques, and Defence

 How can I test my application for prompt injection?

 Open-source tools like Garak (NVIDIA), PyRIT (Microsoft), and Promptfoo enable security teams to test their own AI systems.
-Garak provides broad vulnerability scanning, PyRIT enables custom attack scenarios, and Promptfoo integrates into CI/CD pipelines.
+Garak provides broad vulnerability scanning, PyRIT enables custom attack scenarios, Promptfoo integrates into CI/CD pipelines, and mcp-scan (Snyk) specifically targets MCP server vulnerabilities.

 What is invisible prompt injection?